-• The Caldwell Police Department and Project Dove can assist victims in filing orders of protection, no contact orders, restraining orders, or similar lawful orders.
-If a victim files
+The Caldwell Police Department and Project Dove can assist victims in filing orders of protection, no contact orders, restraining orders, or similar lawful orders.
+If a victim files such an order, they are encouraged to contact Campus Security or the VP of Students who will then be better able to respond in the event of an incident.
+It is much easier for Campus Security to be informed of what they are walking into if they know about an abusive situation beforehand.

-- Academic, Financial Aid, Campus Employment accommodations - Students Contact AVP of Students 541-881-5577 - Staff Contact Human Resources (541) 881-5838 - Financial aid accommodations Contact Financial Aid (541) 881-5833 - Any accommodations or protective measure provided to the victim are maintain confidential.
+- Academic, Financial Aid, Campus Employment accommodations - Students Contact VP of Students 541-881-5599 - Staff Contact Human Resources (541) 881-5838 - o Financial aid accommodations Contact Financial Aid (541) 881-5833 - Any accommodations or protective measure provided to the victim are maintain confidential.